Ascend-Huawei/models/computer_vision/object_detect/faster_rcnn/README.md

 Network model for object detection

-##### The Davinci(.om) model only support the 1.1.X.X versions，Other versions should use the following caffe original model to convert the Davinci model.
+##### Here, the faster_rcnn.om only support 1.1.x.x versions, if your version are not 1.1.x.x, please get om(davinci model) by converting from caffe original model maually.

 ##### Original Network Link: